paganflamingo/FMCW_Volcano_Radar/README.md

 S1 = transpose(S1);
 % S0 and S1 now contain the signal vectors to be uploaded into ROM0 and ROM1, respectively
 ```

-[upload.py](upload.py) contains a basic Python script used for uploading compiled .fpg files to the RAM of the ROACH2.

-## Updates

-[transmitter_writeup.md](tx/transmitter_writeup.md), completed on 10/4/2018, contains a description of the heretofore completed work.